PavlidisLab/Gemma/terms.md

 # Summary of our terms and conditions

-Gemma is an "open source" and "open science" project intended to add value to publicly-available genomics data through curation, re-analyze these datasets, and make the data, annotations and analysis results available to the scientific community.
+Gemma is an "open source" and "open science" project intended to add value to publicly-available genomics data through curation and re-analysis.
+We make the data, annotations and analysis results available to the scientific community through the [Gemma web site](https://github.com/PavlidisLab/Gemma) as well as an [API](https://gemma.msl.ubc.ca/resources/restapidocs/) and software packages for [R](https://doi.org/doi:10.18129/B9.bioc.gemma.R) and [Python](https://pypi.org/project/gemmapy/).

+The use of Gemma is covered by certain licenses and terms, summarized here.

 * The [source code of Gemma](https://github.com/PavlidisLab/Gemma) is available under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).